-We estimate that the net proceeds from the sale of IPO Shares pursuant to the IPO Prospectus will be approximately \$4.6 million (or approximately \$5.5 million if the underwriters' option to purchase additional IPO Shares is exercised in full), based on an assumed initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of IPO Shares pursuant to the IPO Prospectus will be approximately \$5.7 million (or approximately \$6.6 million if the underwriters' option to purchase additional IPO Shares is exercised in full), based on the initial public offering price of \$6.00 per IPO Share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use (i) approximately \$2.0 million of the net proceeds to prepare and conduct a dose escalation study for CC8464 in an effort to establish a safe dose escalation regime which will be designed to avoid a high incidence rate of rashes; (ii) approximately \$0.3 million for in vivo and toxicology studies of CC8464 for the treatment of eye pain; (iii) approximately \$0.25 million for neuropathic studies of CC8464 for the treatment of neuropathic pain; (iv) approximately \$0.25 million to prepare and begin conducting a Phase 2a proof-of-concept study of CC8464 for EM; (v) approximately \$0.1 million to determine market strategy and develop clinical programs for the Spray Formulations licensed from Benuvia; and (vi) approximately \$0.2 million to repay amounts outstanding under the October Promissory Notes.
+We intend to use (i) approximately \$2.0 million of the net proceeds to prepare and conduct a dose escalation study for CC8464 in an effort to establish a safe dose escalation regime which will be designed to avoid a high incidence rate of rashes; (ii) approximately \$0.3 million for in vivo and toxicology studies of CC8464 for the treatment of eye pain; (iii) approximately \$0.25 million for neuropathic studies of CC8464 for the treatment of neuropathic pain; (iv) approximately \$0.25 million to prepare and begin conducting a Phase 2a proof-of-concept study of CC8464 for EM; (v) approximately \$0.1 million to determine market strategy and develop clinical programs for the Spray Formulations licensed from Benuvia; and (vi) approximately \$0.3 million to repay amounts outstanding under the October Promissory Notes and amounts payable in connection with the Representative Affiliate Transactions.
 We intend to use the remaining net proceeds, if any, for general corporate purposes.